Ocean Andrew

-Ocean Andrew is an American politician and businessman serving as a member of the Wyoming House of Representatives from the 46th district.
-Elected in November 2020, he assumed office on January 4, 2021.
+Ocean Andrew is an American businessman and politician serving as a Republican member of the Wyoming House of Representatives from the 46th district.
+He was first elected in 2020 and serves as House Majority Whip and Chair of the House Education Committee for the 2025–2026 legislative biennium.

 Early life and education

-Andrew was born and raised in Wenatchee, Washington.
-He is the son of Shaun Andrew, an owner of Alaskan Leader Fisheries, which operates one of the largest long line fishing fleets in America.
-He earned an Associate of Arts and Sciences from Wenatchee Valley College and a Bachelor of Science degree in energy resource management and development from the University of Wyoming.
+Andrew was born in Wenatchee, Washington.
+He earned an Associate of Arts and Sciences degree from Wenatchee Valley College and a Bachelor of Science degree from the University of Wyoming.